AmmanChhetri/Spotify-API/README.md

-I haven't added the .env file here...so make sure if you are cloning the repo...just create a .env file containing the credentials as displayed in above image.. in the same directory
+### **_I haven't added the .env file here...so make sure if you are cloning the repo...just create a .env file containing the credentials as displayed in the above image.. in the same directory_**